eclipse-archived/ceylon-lang.org/documentation/1.1/reference/statement/break.md

 # #{page.title_md}

-The `break` statement is a control directive that causes immediately termination of a `for` or `while` loop.
+The `break` statement is a control directive that causes immediate termination of the enclosing `for` or `while` loop.

 ## Usage